sthaid/proj_roc/kernel/README.txt

 You can then edit the config.txt file to select the kernel that the Pi will boot into:

 ==================================
-BACKUP INFO - CPU HOTPLUG
+BACKUP INFO - CPU HOTPLUG NOTES
 ==================================

 I first investigated CPU Hot Plug, and built a kernel with CONFIG_HOTPLUG_CPU=y.
-This was interesting, but ultimately I did not make use of cpu hotplug, because it brings the CPU into Linux.

 Hot Plug CPU Documentation
 - Documentation/core-api/cpu_hotplug.rst